mysql-net/MySqlConnector/docs/content/overview/command-cancellation.md

 **MySqlCommand.Cancel**.
 This attempts a soft cancellation for the specified command.
 If successful, the `ExecuteX(Async)` method will throw a `MySqlException` with `MySqlErrorCode.QueryInterrupted`.

 **ExecuteXAsync(CancellationToken)**.
 If the `CancellationToken` passed to any `ExecuteXAsync` method is cancelled, a soft cancellation will be attempted for that command.
-If successful, the `ExecuteXAsync` method will throw a `MySqlException` with `MySqlErrorCode.QueryInterrupted`.
+If successful, the `ExecuteXAsync` method will throw an `OperationCanceledException`; its inner exception will be a `MySqlException` with `MySqlErrorCode.QueryInterrupted`.

 **CommandTimeout**.
 Each `MySqlCommand` has a `CommandTimeout` property that specifies a timeout in seconds.
 (This is initialized from the [`DefaultCommandTimeout`](/connection-options/#DefaultCommandTimeout) setting in the connection string.)
 If this timeout is not `0`, then a soft cancellation will be attempted when the timeout expires.
-If successful, the `ExecuteX(Async)` method will throw a `MySqlException` with `MySqlErrorCode.CommandTimeoutExpired`.
+If successful, the `ExecuteX(Async)` method will throw a `MySqlException` with `MySqlErrorCode.CommandTimeoutExpired`; its inner exception will be a `MySqlException` with `MySqlErrorCode.QueryInterrupted`.

 **CancellationTimeout**.
 The connection string can specify a [`CancellationTimeout`](/connection-options/#CancellationTimeout) timeout value.
 After `CommandTimeout` elapses (and a soft cancellation is started), the `CancellationTimeout` timer starts.
 If this times out, a hard cancellation is performed and the underlying network connection is closed.
 When this occurs, the `ExecuteX(Async)` method will throw a `MySqlException` with `MySqlErrorCode.CommandTimeoutExpired`.